 A popular way to describe macros to newbies is “carbs are a limit, protein is a goal, and fat is a lever to reach your calorie goal.”
 You can read our article about protein on keto and use our keto calculator to find your macros.

-On Keto you need to compensate for the calories that came from carbs, therefore there is a heavier emphasis on fat.
-On Paleo you’ll be consuming more carbs – unless you decide to limit them – and therefore less fat is needed to make the diet sustainable in the long run.
+On the keto diet, you need to compensate for the calories that came from carbs.
+Therefore, there is a heavier emphasis on fat.
+On the Paleo diet, you’ll be consuming more carbs – unless you decide to limit them – and therefore less fat is needed to make the diet sustainable in the long run.

 Ketosis As a Goal